aazhbd/ArtWebCms/README.md

-# ArtWebCms
+# ArtWebCMS

-ArtWebCms is a fast, secure, feature rich, scalable Content Management System, powered by ArtWeb using Symfony2 components integrating with the best practices of MVC.
+ArtWebCMS is a fast, secure, feature rich, scalable Content Management System, powered by ArtWeb using Symfony2 components integrating with the best practices of MVC.

 ### Requirements